 Adding Color and Highlights Without Chemicals

-Not only will your hair be longer and voluminous, but you can also add some cool pops of color.
+Not only will your hair be long and voluminous, but you can also add some cool pops of color.
 Tapes are perfect for creating highlights and lowlights without having to use any chemicals.
-Hair dyes can be very harmful to your precious hair and cause long term damage.
+Hair dyes can be very harmful to your precious hair and cause long-term damage.
 And it is also quite expensive to try out new colors all the time.
-Ombre hairstyles are a breeze when it comes to tape-in extensions and once you try it, you will never dye your hair again!
+Ombre hairstyles are a breeze when it comes to tape-in extensions, and once you try it, you will never dye your hair again!